UC + Santa Cruz. Better together

 • 61 percent of all passenger (people) trips to campus are by alternative transportation, including biking, walking, transit, carpooling, vanpools, and teleworking.

-• Since 2016, a little more than one quarter of all individuals (26 percent) who come to campus arrive on a Santa Cruz Metro bus.
+• A little more than one-quarter of all individuals (26 percent) who come to campus arrive on a Santa Cruz Metro bus.

 • The number of vehicle trips to the UC Santa Cruz campus is roughly the same as 20 years ago.